2. Computer Aided Design

 To familiarize myself with the two, I first attempted to model the same Lego brick in both using parametric design.

-Honestly it looks more daunting than it really is and fusion's looks deceptively simple, learning where to make your sketches in fusion is a little complicated when you start and node systems are really useful for some things so take these images with a pinch of salt
+Honestly it looks more daunting than it really is and fusion's looks deceptively simple, learning where to make your sketches in fusion is a little complicated when you start and node systems are really useful for creating procedural shapes or textures.

 After this, I decided to focus on learning Fusion since I found its interface more intuitive for CAD and parametric design than Blender’s node system.